-I am an applied microeconomist researching in the areas of Industrial Organization, Applied Econometrics, and Applied Microeconomics.
+I conduct research in the areas of Industrial Organization, Inverse Reinforcement Learning, and Reinforcement Learning.

 This paper studies repeated entry and bidding decisions in construction procurement auctions.
 We find evidence in the data that suggest the presence of significant cost savings from entering contracts of the same type.
 We estimate a dynamic auction model to measure the gains to experience for bidders.
-We allow for endogenous entry, synergies in entry and unobserved auction heterogeneity.
-We find that a bidder can halve entry costs by focusing on specific contract types.
 An auctioneer can increase competition by awarding contracts of the same type in sequence.
 As a result, procurement costs for each contract can be lowered by 7%, a saving of $110,000.

 This paper develops an approach for identifying and estimating the distribution of valuations in ascending auctions where an indeterminate number of bidders have an unknown number of bidding opportunities.
 To finesse the complications for identification and estimation due to multiple equilibria, our empirical analysis is based on the fact that bidders play undominated strategies in every equilibrium.
 We apply the model to a monthly financial market in which local banks compete for deposit securities.
 This market features frequent jump bidding and winning bids well above the highest losing bid, suggesting standard empirical approaches for ascending auctions may not be suitable.
 We find that frictions are costly both for revenue and allocative efficiency.

 In this paper I empirically investigate prediction markets for binary options (Arrow-Debreu securities) for political events.

 2019-Present Principal Data Scientist, Nike Sport Research Lab

 2010-2017 Assistant Professor of Economics, Carnegie Mellon University, Tepper School of Business